Teleomorph, anamorph and holomorph: One fungus, one name

 All names now compete on an equal footing for priority.
 In order not to render illegitimate the names that had been introduced in the past for separate morphs, it was agreed that these should not be treated as superfluous alternative names in the sense of the Code.
 It was further decided that no anamorph-typified name should be taken up to displace a widely used teleomorph-typified name without the case's having been considered by the General Committee established by the Congress.
 Recognizing that there were cases in some groups of fungi where there could be many names that might merit formal retention or rejection, a new provision was introduced: Lists of names can be submitted to the General Committee and, after due scrutiny, names accepted on those lists are to be treated as conserved over competing synonyms (and listed as Appendices to the Code).
 Lichen-forming fungi (but not lichenicolous fungi) had always been excluded from the provisions permitting dual nomenclature.

+The provisions are adopted in the Melbourne Code of 2012 as a modification to the existing Article 59.
+In the Shenzhen Code of 2018, a new chapter F "Names of organisms treated as fungi" was added, collecting all fungus-specific provisions including the original Article 59 into this chapter.
+As of April 2025, the latest revision of this part is the San Juan Chapter F of 2019, published as an addendum of the Shenzhen Code of 2018.

 The problem of choosing one name among many remains to be examined for many large, agriculturally or medically-important genera like Aspergillus and Fusarium.
 Articles have been published on such specific genera to propose ways to define them under the newer rules.